tutumcloud/api-docs/source/includes/action.md

-location | Geographic location of the IP address of the user that performed the API call body | Data of the API call is_user_action | If the action has been triggered by the user
+location | Geographic location of the IP address of the user that performed the API call body | Data of the API call is_user_action | If the action has been triggered by the user can_be_canceled | If the action can be canceled by the user in the middle of its execution

 ### Action states

 State | Description
 ----- | -----------
-In progress | The action needed asynchronous execution and is being performed Success | The action was executed successfully
+Pending | The action needed asynchronous execution and it is waiting for an in progress action In progress | The action needed asynchronous execution and is being performed Canceling | The action is being canceled by user request Canceled | The action has been canceled
+Success | The action was executed successfully
 Failed | There was an issue when the action was being performed.
 Check the logs for more information.